No ads. No tracking. No data sold. Ever.

 Cost ✓ Free — no account required ✓ Free with account (rate limited) ✓ Free tier (limited submissions/day) ✗ ~$23/month subscription ✗ Paid — enterprise pricing

-Every uploaded PDF passes through 44 independent analysis engines in a single request.
+Every uploaded PDF passes through 47 independent analysis engines in a single request.
 Each engine is orthogonal — designed to catch a different class of threat that the others might miss.
-Results are correlated by a 45th synthesis layer that maps compound indicators to MITRE ATT&CK techniques.
+Results are correlated by the Correlation Engine (Engine 47) that maps compound indicators to MITRE ATT&CK techniques.

 🔍